Yoann Fréget: Early career

-Early Promise

-By the age of 18, Yoann began touring as lead singer for various popular gospel, soul, and rhythm & blues bands around France, such as BRBB (Otis Redding Tribute Band), The Soul Travelers Gospel Quartet, Gospel Shakers and Gospel Jam.
+By the age of 18, Fréget began touring as lead singer for various popular gospel, soul, and rhythm & blues bands around France, such as BRBB (Otis Redding Tribute Band), The Soul Travelers Gospel Quartet, Gospel Shakers and Gospel Jam.
 He also created his own band at the time, along with a tribute for Stevie Wonder.

-Later on, Yoann appeared as soloist in the most famous European gospel choir, 'Gospel Pour 100 Voix' ('The 100 Voices of Gospel').
+Later on, Fréget appeared as soloist in the most famous European gospel choir, 'Gospel Pour 100 Voix' ('The 100 Voices of Gospel').
 His talent was nurtured and enhanced through collaboration with excellent American gospel singers, such as Malik Young, Linda Lee Hopkins, Francine Ealey Murphy, and Tori Robinson.
 While associated with 'Gospel Pour 100 Voix', he performed on some of the most prestigious stages in Europe, including all the Zéniths, Paris-Bercy Arena, and Brussel's Cirque Royal in Belgium.

-The Healing Power of Music

-In 2008 and at the age of 21, Yoann graduated as a Music Therapist from the University of Montpellier.
+In 2008 and at the age of 21, Fréget graduated as a Music Therapist from the University of Montpellier.
 While there, he worked extensively with autistic children, as well as teenagers with stuttered speech syndrome (SSS).
-In the latter case, Yoann was teaching from experience, as he himself has been affected by severe stuttering disorder from the age of 3 to 19 years old.
+In the latter case, Fréget was teaching from experience, as he himself has been affected by severe stuttering disorder from the age of 3 to 19 years old.
 He totally overcame SSS through the practice of music and meditation.